liyucheng09/cltk/readme.md

 **Metaphor Detection:** [FrameBERT (EACL 2023)](https://huggingface.co/CreativeLang/metaphor_detection_roberta_seq).

-# Contributing
+## Contributing

 We welcome contributions from the community!
-Join our discord server or open an issue to join the discussion.
+Join our discord server (to be created soon...) or open an issue to join the discussion.

-# License
+## License

 CLTK is open source and is released under the [MIT License](https://opensource.org/licenses/MIT).

 <!-- ## Acknowledgements -->

-# Contact
+## Contact

 If you have any questions, open an issue or [email](mailto:yucheng.li[at]surrey.ac.uk) me directly.